GerardSmit/publish-nuget/README.md

 Input | Default Value | Description
 --- | --- | ---
-PROJECT_FILE_PATH | | Filepath of the project to be packaged, relative to root of repository PACKAGE_NAME | | NuGet package id, used for version detection & defaults to project name VERSION_FILE_PATH | `[PROJECT_FILE_PATH]` | Filepath with version info, relative to root of repository & defaults to PROJECT_FILE_PATH
+PROJECT_FILE_PATH | | Filepaths of the projects to be packaged, relative to root of repository.
+Must be seperated by newline VERSION_FILE_PATH | `[PROJECT_FILE_PATH]` | Filepath with version info, relative to root of repository & defaults to PROJECT_FILE_PATH
 VERSION_REGEX | `^\s*<Version>(.*)<\/Version>\s*$` | Regex pattern to extract version info in a capturing group VERSION_STATIC| | Useful with external providers like Nerdbank.GitVersioning, ignores VERSION_FILE_PATH & VERSION_REGEX